dji-sdk/Mobile-SDK-iOS/README.md

 One of DJI's aircraft or handheld cameras will be required to run the sample application.

+> Note: Since the "DJISDK.framework" supports **Bitcode** now, the size of it becomes much bigger(**146.1MB**), which exceeds GitHub's file size limit of 100 MB for pushing.
+So we use [Git LFS](https://git-lfs.github.com) to upload the framework.
+>
+> Therefore, we suggest you to use `git clone` command to clone the sample code rather than downloading the ZIP file directly.
+Otherwise, you may not be able to get the framework file and build the project successfully.
+It may take time for you to clone the entire sample code project.

 ## Development Workflow

 From registering as a developer, to deploying an application, the following will take you through the full Mobile SDK Application development process: